How to remove Mac viruses

 Apple uses numerous protection layers to fight Mac viruses

-Since the presentation of Mac OS X 10.8 Mountain Lion, viruses were too weak to attack Mac computers because Apple added numerous security measures to the system.
-The main wall defending Macs against viruses is Gatekeeper which is used to decline apps that haven't been approved by Apple.[8]
+Since the presentation of Mac OS X 10.8 Mountain Lion, viruses have been too weak to attack Mac computers because Apple added numerous security measures to the system.
+The main wall defending Macs against viruses is Gatekeeper which is used to decline apps that haven't been approved by Apple.[9]
 The Gatekeeper is essentially a built-in scanner that stops the installation of non-approved software.
 Thus, to be able to add third-party software, users need elevated permissions.

 Another technology used by Apple is the Application Firewall, which allows users to trust certain apps and ports and decline the others.
 Its operation is based on the simple principle: it blocks input and output connections that do not meet the requirements of a pre-set policy of the Firewall.